-Rachel Pascale is an expert in training and instructional design, strategic communications, and product development.
+Rachel Pascale, EDC project director, is an expert in training and instructional design, strategic communications, and product development.
 Her professional passion lies in understanding the intersection of pressing public health problems to craft effective solutions.
-She advances initiatives focused on early childhood, social and emotional learning, mental health promotion, substance misuse prevention, and out-of-school time learning.
+Pascale’s learning experiences and resources advance initiatives focused on maternal and child health, home visiting, early childhood, and behavioral health promotion.

-As a universal technical assistance (TA) coordinator for the Maternal Infant and Early Childhood Home Visiting TA Resource Center and Innovation TA Center, Pascale designs and delivers engaging virtual events and develops videos, podcasts, and tools.
-For the Social, Emotional, & Behavior Academy, she developed highly interactive trainings.
-For Prevention Solutions@EDC, she developed a training series for state agency staff on the intersection of substance misuse and problem gambling.
+As a universal technical assistance (TA) coordinator for the Maternal Infant and Early Childhood Home Visiting TA Resource Center, Pascale designs and delivers engaging virtual events and develops videos, podcasts, and tools.
+Recently, as a training and TA specialist for the Strategic Prevention Technical Assistance Center, she developed a national training curriculum on engaging youth in substance misuse prevention activities.
+For EDC’s Massachusetts Multi-Tiered Systems of Support Academy, she developed highly interactive trainings.

 Pascale holds a BA in American Studies from Dickinson College and received her PMD Pro Certification in project management from APMG International.